Professor-Codephreak/contextual/README.md

 ## Installation

-Follow these steps to install the Textual library and set up `Contextual`.
+Follow these steps to install the Textual library and set up `Contextual`

 ### Step 1: Clone or Download the Repository

-1. Clone the repository or download the `contextual.py` file directly.
+1. Clone the repository or download the `contextual.py` file directly

 ```bash
 git clone https://github.com/Professor-Codephreak/contextual/